 It is important to listen and remember your partner’s dreams and life goals, because if you don’t reach a mutual understanding, you could very easily crush your partner’s dreams in the process of pursuing your own.

 Your relationship should be about supporting one another’s dreams and aspirations.
-When it comes to conflict, and the motivations behind them, most importantly you want to be your partner’s friend and the biggest supporter of their life goals – even if it means making a few personal sacrifies along the way.
+When it comes to conflict and the motivations behind them, most importantly you want to be your partner’s friend and the biggest supporter of their life goals.